computational-chemical-biology/py-metabolomics/MShub_process.md

-# Handling raw chromatography-mass spectromtery data
+# Handling raw chromatography-mass spectrometry data

 | For what it can be used  | Name Package  |